 Synonyms: Fitz-Hugh and Curtis syndrome, FHC syndrome, Curtis-Fitz-Hugh syndrome

-This syndrome consists of right upper quadrant pain from perihepatitis (inflammation of the liver capsule or diaphragm) following the transabdominal spread of infection from pelvic inflammatory disease (PID).
-During the chronic phase, adhesions form between the anterior liver capsule to the anterior abdominal wall or diaphragm and they are classically descried as like a 'violin string'.
+Fitz-Hugh Curtis syndrome is a type of perihepatitis that causes liver capsular infection without infecting the hepatic parenchyma or pelvis.
+Fitz-Hugh Curtis syndrome consists of right upper quadrant pain following the transabdominal spread of infection from pelvic inflammatory disease (PID).
+During the chronic phase, adhesions form between the anterior liver capsule and the anterior abdominal wall or diaphragm and they are classically descried as like a 'violin string'.

 - Add notes to any clinical page and create a reflective diary